publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch4/stIII/ptII/m__us_usc_t19_s1466.md

     (c) __Violation__

-        After considering representations, if any, made by the person concerned pursuant to the notice issued under subsection (b) of this section, the appropriate customs officer shall determine whether any violation of subsection (a) of this section, as alleged in the notice, has occurred.
+        After considering representations, if any, made by the person concerned pursuant to the notice issued under subsection (b), the appropriate customs officer shall determine whether any violation of subsection (a), as alleged in the notice, has occurred.
 If such officer determines that there was no violation, he shall promptly notify, in writing, the person to whom the notice was sent.
 If such officer determines that there was a violation, he shall issue a written penalty claim to such person.
-The written penalty claim shall specify all changes in the information provided under paragraphs (1) through (4) of subsection (b) of this section.
+The written penalty claim shall specify all changes in the information provided under paragraphs (1) through (4) of subsection (b).

     (d) __Remission for necessary repairs__